Graduate Student Symposium

 The Florida State University Department of Religion

-Last year’s symposium was a huge success, allowing over 60 presenters from over 18 universities and departments as varied as History, Political Science, Philosophy, Psychology, and Classics to share their research, learn from one another, and meet many of their peers and future colleagues.
+Last year’s symposium allowed over 45 presenters from over 15 universities and departments as varied as History, Political Science, Philosophy, Religious Studies, and Classics to share their research, learn from one another, and meet many of their peers and future colleagues.

-This year’s symposium will be centered on the theme “Inscribing Authority: Bodies, Spaces, Texts.”
+This year’s symposium will be centered on the theme “Resistance and Religion”

-Dr. Candida Moss, of the University of Notre Dame, will deliver this year’s keynote address.
-Her lecture is titled “Broken Bodies as Power in Early Christian Martyrdom Literature.”
+Dr. Bruce Lincoln, of the University of Chicago, will deliver this year’s keynote address.
+His lecture is titled “A Seventeenth Century Werewolf and the Drama of Religious Resistance.”

 Due to our commitment to collaborative scholarship, students from all fields with interdisciplinary interests in the study of religion and at all levels of graduate study are encouraged to submit paper proposals.